 What is Restorative yoga?

 Restorative Yoga or Trauma Informed Yoga, is a methodology for yoga created specifically to work with trauma.
 Trauma affects both mind and body.
 A therapy that does not include both mind and body is therefore incomplete.
 Body based practices aim to look at therapy as a bottom up (body to mind) therapeutic process, while psychological interventions are aimed to target trauma as a top down (mind to body)intervention.
 An ideal therapy combines both of these and trauma informed yoga is proposed as an evidenced based type of bottom up therapy.

 Therapeutic Yoga or Trauma Informed Yoga is a very gentle, slow paced yoga class.
 It is for anyone who has suffered past trauma or is currently going through trauma – both mental or physical.
 Depression, anxiety and stress often manifest themselves in those who have suffered trauma.
 By creating a safe space, I am able to help you learn to calm your mind and regulate your physical responses and emotions through specific postures.
 Therapeutic Yoga is the ideal practice for those wanting to help free their minds from trauma which has affected them.

-How does Therapeutic Yoga help me?
+How does Restorative Yoga help me?

-Therapeutic Yoga or Trauma Informed Yoga, improves concentration, focus, attention, and interoceptive awareness.
+Restorative Yoga or Trauma Informed Yoga, improves concentration, focus, attention, and interoceptive awareness.
 The practice reduces anxiety, and anger.
 Therapeutic Yoga classes can help reduce the impact of exaggerated stress responses (fight, flight or freeze) as well as provide emotional regulation techniques.
 Regular practice will assist with relaxation, sleep, and mood.
 It can improve self-confidence and self-efficacy in those who have experienced trauma.
-Therapeutic Yoga also reduces somatic symptoms associated with helplessness, stress, and fear.
+Restorative Yoga also reduces somatic symptoms associated with helplessness, stress, and fear.